Priyangshudan/EDA_LAB/README.md

 # EDA_LAB
-This Repository contains the experiments conducted in Lab of course Exploratory Data Analysis over Fall Semester 2026-27.
+This Repository contains the experiments and tutorial sheets conducted in Course Exploratory Data Analysis over Fall Semester 2026-27.